pfheatwole/thesis/content/introduction.rst

 Introduction
 ************

-1. Introduction to the introduction (brief version of the context, problem, and response)
+1. Introduction to the introduction
 2. Context
 3. Restatement of the problem
 4. Restatement of the response